ctu-mrs/mrs_uav_managers/README.md

 * provides a **land home** feature
   * the UAV flies in the current altitude to its **takeoff** location and lands
 * provides a **land there** feature
-  * the UAV flies to a desired position at which it lands
+  * the UAV flies to the desired position at which it lands
 * monitors exceeding the **maximum altitude**
   * triggers a priority descend if it exceeds the safety area ceiling
 * monitors exceeding the **maximum thrust**